The Best Amsterdam Tours for Kids

 - 72 Hour I Amsterdam Pass – This is great value and includes free admission to NEMO Science Center, the National Maritime Museum, Rembrandt House, Van Gogh Museum, Amsterdam Museum, Artis Zoo, and many many others.
 You get unlimited public transit (bus, tram, and metro) and one free canal cruise.
 There are also passes good for 24 hours (not as good a deal but still worth it if you have a full day planned) and 48 hours (good value) but the 72 hour version is the one to get if you’re in the city for 3 days or more.

 - Anne Frank Story & Private 2-Hour Neighborhood Tour – An interesting walk and talk around Anne Frank’s Amsterdam.
 It does not include tickets to Anne Frank House (which has lines of up to 3 hours) but might very well provide more history and background for kids.
 While Anne Frank’s House is certainly worth it if you get advanced tickets it’s easy for kids to walk through the house and take in very little.
 At least for my kids, when someone is talking and explaining they engage much more.

-- 4 Hour Food Tasting Tour – My kids love food tours.
+- Authentic Food Tasting Tour of Jordaan – My kids love food tours.
 You get a history and cultural tour in the guise of sampling chocolate, cheese, and pancakes – and this one is no exception.
-This tour does a 1-hour canal tour on a private boat – which is great.

 Amsterdam is world famous for its unique assembly of canals and the beautiful canal houses.
 It’s also an easy city to navigate – by foot, by boat, by train, or by bicycle.